 - A GeoJSON file of the 2010 census tract polygons.

-- An RSS webpage with earthquakes in 2017.
+- An RSS website with earthquakes in 2017.

-- Delimited text files representing city police traffic stop points in 2019.
+- Delimited text files representing point data for police traffic stops in 2019.